Nevada Probate Process

 • The Set Aside proceeding can begin 30 days after date of passing.

 The third level of probate is referred to as a “Summary Administration”.
-This process is more complicated than the first two levels in that it requires certain procedures for giving notice to creditors and paying certain creditors’ claims.
+This process is more complicated than the first two levels in that it requires certain procedures for providing Notice to Creditors and paying certain creditors’ claims.

 The fourth, and highest, level of probate is referred to as a “General Administration”.
 This is the most complex level of probate (and typically takes the most amount of time).